New Zealand

 Global State of the Market Report

-In 2020, the Advisory Board Centre mapped professionals currently serving on Advisory Boards.
-This assessment identified over 9,500 professionals on Advisory Boards in New Zealand and has projected a 127% growth for the market in New Zealand.
+In 2022, the Advisory Board Centre mapped professionals currently serving on Advisory Boards.
+This assessment identified over 11,000 professionals on Advisory Boards in New Zealand, or 1% of the global Advisory Board market.

 Research has identified that the Advisory Board sector is emerging, and Advisors exist as a profession in New Zealand.
-As an emerging sector, Advisory Board professionals may have opportunities in key sectors, including high-value manufacturing, information and communications technology, and tourism – and are encouraged to stay open-minded to start-up and emerging industries.
+As an emerging sector, advisory board professionals may have opportunities in key sectors including – agriculture and horticulture, mining and fishing – and are encouraged to stay open-minded to start-up and emerging industries.

 Future Growth Opportunities